allfed/Population-Loss-NW/README.md

 Using [LandScan](https://landscan.ornl.gov/) data for population, we can estimate the number of fatalities in the immediate aftermath of a nuclear war by integrating over the distribution of distances from ground zero.

-Currently, targets are selected by finding for a given country where to detonate a given number of warheads over the country's most populated region and without overlapping targets (following the Toon et al. methodology).
+Targets can be selected by finding for a given country where to detonate a given number of warheads over the country's most populated region and without overlapping targets (following the Toon et al. methodology).
 For example, here are the results for 50 100-kt non-overlapping strikes on Germany.
 The areas colored in red are regions where fatalities are expected from the blasts and ensuing fires.
 14 million fatalities are expected in this scenario.
+Other targeting options currently supported are to maximize the number of fatalities while allowing overlapping targets, and defining the coordinates of the targets (along with a CEP to account for targeting inaccuracy).

 ![200 100-kt striked on Germany](images/germany-50-100kt-example.png)

 ## Limitations
 * Nuclear fallout is not considered.
-* The current non-overlapping target allocation algorithm will not handle correctly a case where the nuclear arsenal hitting a country is made of warheads with different yields.
 * The code requires quite a bit of RAM if the target country is large.
 If this is an issue, you can use the `degrade` option to degrade the resolution of the LandScan data.
 The original resolution is 30 arc-seconds, so the individual pixels are somewhat smaller than 1 km² for the regions most susceptible to nuclear war.

 ## Codebase orientation